 Sources and Further Reading

-RFQ Scorecard: How to Compare Contract Manufacturing Quotes Like a Buyer was reviewed against official standards, regulator pages and sector guidance.
-Always verify legal, medical, food or export decisions against the latest official text.
+Source check for RFQ Scorecard: How to Compare Contract Manufacturing Quotes Like a Buyer: official standards, regulator pages and sector references are listed below.
+Validate final legal, medical, food or export decisions against the current primary text.